 - What cash benefits do I get under workers’ comp if I am out of work?
 There is a seven day waiting period before cash benefits become payable.
 However, if the disability extends past fourteen days, benefits are payable from day one.
 If an injured worker is totally disabled as a result of a work-related injury, he or she is entitled to two-thirds of his or her average weekly salary for the year preceding the accident date.
 There is a cap, or maximum benefit payable, depending upon the accident date.
 If the injured worker is determined to have a partial disability, varying rates may apply.

 - Will I lose my job if I file a claim?
 How do I file a claim?
 It is unlawful for an employer to terminate an injured worker in retaliation for filing or attempting to file a workers’ compensation claim.
 A claim may be filed by preparing and signing Workers’ Compensation Form C-3 and filing it with the New York State Workers’ Compensation Board within two years of the accident date or onset of occupational illness.
 This can be done through the mail, via fax, electronically or by dropping the form off at any local office of the New York State Workers’ Compensation Board.
 You should always obtain proof that you filed the C-3 Form.

-- Do I need a New York City workers comp lawyer?
+- Do I need a workers comp lawyer?
 The workers’ compensation system has become increasingly complex in recent years.
 An experienced workers’ compensation attorney will help you navigate the waters and sort through the sea of paperwork you will receive throughout the course of your claim.